Tuscany or Umbria: Which Italian Region Should You Visit?

 Umbria is the region south of Tuscany and north of Lazio.
 It is landlocked and often skipped over by tourists while they make their way from Rome to Tuscany or vice versa.
 Assisi and Orvieto are frequented by Rome or Florence day-trippers and tourists usually empty out in the afternoon hours.

 Umbria is the home of the black truffle (Piedmont has the white truffle) so their culinary dishes usually include truffle as a main ingredient.
 The region also has a rich history and stunning medieval towns top their hills.
 As a region, its landscape is more mountainous and hillier than its northern neighbor.
-Perugia, its capital, is home to the Baci chocolate company and has an international youthful vibe dictated by its popular University for Foreigners.
+Perugia, its capital, is home to the Baci chocolate company (Perugina, founded in 1907, with the Baci "kiss" chocolate invented there in 1922) and has an international youthful vibe dictated by its popular University for Foreigners, one of Italy's oldest institutions dedicated to teaching Italian language and culture to international students, tracing its roots back to 1921.
+Chocolate lovers can tour the Perugina factory and museum just outside the city center, a fun, low-key half-day addition to a Perugia visit.

 So, Which One?